 In addition to the repurchases disclosed above, participants in the Company's stock-based incentive plans may have shares withheld to cover income taxes upon the vesting of restricted stock awards.
 Shares withheld to cover income taxes upon the vesting of restricted stock awards are repurchased pursuant to the terms of the applicable plan and not under the Company's stock repurchase program.
-There were no shares repurchased pursuant to these plans during the three months ended June 30, 2023 September 30, 2023.
+There were no shares Shares repurchased pursuant to these plans during the three months ended September 30, 2023, three months ended March 31, 2024 were as follows: